06/21/2023

 ” The match was a close one that went into overtime.
 And Japan achieved a magnificent victory.
 I was able to play on the same court as the star player I admired, and the Japanese team won the tournament and became No. 1 in the world ranking.
 It was a match that made me feel happy.”

-Attention on the Paris Para Qualifiers to be held in tokyo.
+Attention on the Paris Para Qualifiers to be held in Tokyo.

 “Japan’s national team won the Tokyo 2020 Paralympic Games bronze medal,” says Kabetani.
 The 2023 World Wheelchair Rugby Asia Oceania Championships, a qualifier for the Paris 2024 Games, will be held at the end of June.